DFE-Digital/sts-plan-technology-for-your-school/terraform/container-app/README.md

 The values of output variables are included within the log file so they can be reviewed.

-⚠️ Avoid committing any updates to the Terraform configuration files that include output variables for debugging purposes ⚠️
+> Avoid committing any updates to the Terraform configuration files that include output variables for debugging purposes.